Why Are My Cat’s Eyes Dilated All The Time? [Explained]

 Cats’ pupils can expand and contract much like our own.
 For both bright and low-light vision, this controls how much light enters their eyes.
 The pupils of a healthy cat will dilate and enlarge in various situations.
 However, if your cat’s eyes are always dilated, that might be concerning.
 The first obvious sign of many underlying issues may often be seen in a cat’s eyes, which can also tell you a lot about how your cat is doing.

 Your cat’s eyesight may be at risk if you don’t find out what’s wrong with her eyes and why the cat’s eyes dilated all the time.
 Maintaining feline eye health requires timely diagnosis and treatment of underlying medical issues.
+In this article, we’ll explore some of the common reasons why cats’ eyes dilate and what you can do about it.

 Why Do Cat’s Eyes Dilate